Heppenheim (Bergstraße) station

 Heppenheim (Bergstraße) station is a station in the town of Heppenheim and it is the most southerly station in the German state of Hesse on the Main-Neckar Railway between Frankfurt and Heidelberg.
-On weekdays the station is served by two Intercity services on the long-distance network of Deutsche Bahn.
+It is served by regional services and an S-Bahn service.
+On weekdays the station is served by one Intercity services on the long-distance network of Deutsche Bahn.
 The station is classified by Deutsche Bahn as a category 5 station.

 History

 The station was opened along with the Langen–Darmstadt–Heppenheim section of the Main-Neckar Railway on 22 June 1846.
 During the Baden Revolution of 1848 the station was occupied many times.

 In 1903, the Lorsch–Heppenheim section of the Nibelungen Railway was opened.
 Because of the failure to connect to the Odenwald, traffic on the Nibelungen Railway was below expectations.
 Several decades later, the Heppenheim–Lorsch line was closed and dismantled.

 Rail services

 Long-distance services

 On weekdays, there is one InterCity service to Frankfurt and Saarbrücken.